Service à la russe: Presentation and table setting

 Cover (place setting) for a formal or semi-formal dinner of 6 courses served à la russe: oysters, soup, fish, entrée, roast, and dessert.
 The entrée served in this meal does not require a knife and is eaten with a fork only.
 Dessert flatware is brought to the table with the dessert plate.
 For a meal with more courses, additional flatware would be brought to the table at the time the dish is served.
 (Lida Seely.
 Mrs. Seely’s Cook Book, 1902.)

 The details of presentation and table setting in service à la russe are variously described by culinary writers from the late 19th to the early 20th centuries, including Dubois and Bernard, Pierce, Johnson, Schuyler, Seely, Post, and Vanderbilt.

 The table is set with candles, flowers, and cold foods.
 In the late 19th century, sweet entremets, cakes, pastries, fruit, nuts, and bonbons were typical.
 In the 20th century, nuts, olives, celery, and radishes, or only nuts, were more common.

 The cover (place setting) for each guest is laid with a service plate (also called a place plate), napkin, flatware, and stemware.
 The cover may also include a roll or other piece of bread, a place card, and a menu.
 Salt cellars and pepper pots are placed between guests.

 Forks are laid to the left of the service plate and knives to the right, placed in the order they will be used, going from the outermost fork and knife to the innermost.
 A tablespoon for the soup is laid to the right of the knives, and a small fork for oysters or other cold hors d’œuvres is laid to the right of the spoon.
-No more than three forks and three knives are laid with the cover (apart from the oyster fork), enough to accommodate the first three courses after the soup (typically fish, entrée, and roast, or fish, roast, and salad or vegetable entremets).
+No more than three forks and three knives are laid with the cover (apart from the oyster fork), enough to accommodate the first three courses after the soup (typically fish, entrée, and roast; or fish, roast, and vegetable entremets).
 If there are more courses, additional flatware is brought to the table at the time the course is served.

 If the first course is oysters or a cold hors d’œuvres, it is typically prepared on separate plates that are placed on the service plates.
 Johnson and Schuyler suggest placing the first course on the table before the guests enter the dining room; Post considers the practice old-fashioned.
 After the hors d’œuvres are consumed, the servants remove the soiled plates and any glasses associated with the course, leaving the service plates on the table.